Print Code: HOB2 | Print Sizes: S, M, L

 Wellington Park contains a large network of walking tracks and fire trails that not only provide access to Kunanyi / Mt.
 Wellington but also to other mountains, such as Collins Bonnet and Collins Cap.
-My personal favourite mountain in the Wellington Range is Collins Bonnet because it provides spectacular views of the Huon Valley, the Derwent Valley, Cathedral Rock and the surrounding mountains.
+My personal favourite mountain in the Wellington Range is Collins Bonnet because it provides spectacular views of the Huon Valley, the Derwent Valley and the surrounding mountains.

 Mountain Rocket (bellendena montana) is a beautiful alpine shrub endemic to Tasmania.
 During the spring it produces white to pink flowers, and in the autumn it produces large, bright red seed pods which give the plant its common name.